-Money leaks between the field and the office.
+Money leaks where the field and the office disagree.

 Keep the leakage map regardless of next steps.